LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 * pump history is too old
 * no rileylink could be found
 * pod cannot be reached
+* the `Unable to Reach Pump` modal screen is visible

 Do these steps until one of them fixes the issue: